 Yale Law School’s financial aid policies and programs are designed to make it possible for students to pursue their legal education at Yale, regardless of their financial circumstances.

-Approximately 77 percent of the student body received some form of financial aid for the 2011-2012 academic year, and more than 56 percent of YLS students qualify for Law School grants, which are awarded solely on the basis of financial need.
-Here is a list of most frequently asked questions that may be helpful to you.
+Approximately 74% of the student body received some form of financial aid for the 2014-2015 academic year, and approximately 61% of YLS students qualify for Law School grants, which are awarded solely on the basis of financial need.

-The Law School has also pioneered a loan repayment assistance program that allows students to take jobs in nonprofit organizations, public interest, government, academia, or small firms.
+The Law School has also pioneered a loan repayment assistance program that allows students to take jobs in any sector (legal or non-legal), including nonprofit organizations, public interest, government, academia, or small firms.
 The Career Options Assistance Program (COAP) is one of the most generous and flexible loan forgiveness programs in existence.

-Our faculty comprises world-class scholars, and an unmatched student-faculty ratio allows students to be challenged and mentored by their professors in a very personal way.
+Students learn from a faculty of world-class scholars and skilled practitioners, and our unmatched 8 to 1 student-faculty ratio allows students to be challenged and mentored by their professors in a very personal way.

 Centers and Programs

-Faculty and students at Yale Law School can extend the curriculum and follow their interests through a variety of centers, programs, and workshops.
-Students can pursue serious academic inquiry in centers such as human rights, corporate law, or environmental law and policy.
-The more informal workshops allow scholars and students to discuss emerging ideas in fields as diverse as law and economics, human rights, and Chinese legal reform.
+Students can pursue serious academic inquiry in centers focused on everything from human rights to corporate law to environmental law and policy.
+And more informal workshops allow scholars and students to discuss emerging ideas in fields as diverse as law and economics and Chinese legal reform.

 Yale Law School students are at the center of a vibrant community.
 Whether attending classes, organizing a slate of engaging conferences and events, or volunteering to work for the public interest, our students bring their idealism and passion into every aspect of their lives.

 The decision to attend law school is a significant one, and Yale Law School offers a path to a broad range of career choices.
-Alumni are prominent both within and outside of the legal profession, and work in private practice; in federal, state, and local government; in public service settings; for corporations and businesses; and for nonprofit organizations.
-See our full employment statistics .
+Alumni are prominent both within and outside of the legal profession.
+They work in private practice; in federal, state, and local government; in public service settings; for corporations and businesses; and for nonprofit organizations.

-As you sift through the various career possibilities open to you, the Career Development Office (CDO) is available to assist you through the process.
-(CDO) works closely with students and alumni to guide their searches for rewarding careers by helping students assess their goals, research possible positions, and apply for jobs.
+As YLS students and graduates consider the various career possibilities open to them, the Career Development Office (CDO) is available to assist them through the process.
+CDO works closely with both students and alumni to guide their searches for rewarding careers by helping them assess their goals, research possible positions, and apply for jobs.